 Angela Zaydon, LICSW

-Angela Zaydon, LICSW is the clinical social worker at Newton-Wellesley Hospital Substance Use Services.
+Angela Zaydon, LICSW, is Program Manager and clinical social worker for Newton-Wellesley Hospital's department of Substance Use Services.
 She graduated from Northeastern University with a Bachelor’s of Science in Psychology and Simmons College with a Masters in Social Work.
 Angela has worked in the field of addiction treatment since 2010; she has held several positions at both McLean Hospital and Lemuel Shattuck Hospital.
 She has extensive skills in substance use disorder management and treatment, knowledge of medical management therapy for opioid and alcohol use disorder, harm reduction and crisis intervention.
 She also has experience in clinical supervision of licensed social workers and graduate-level student workers.
 She enjoys working with individuals and families by creating a safe and supportive space as they navigate the challenges of addiction.
 Her hope is to guide people along their journey to recovery and equip them with the tools to make sustainable change.

 Hallie Delorey, Recovery Coach